-804 Public noticing for this project will be conducted by GSAs during regular meetings prior to 805 project implementation if required.
+Public noticing for this project will be conducted by GSAs during regular meetings prior to project implementation if required.

-807 External permitting from regulatory agencies is not anticipated for this management action 808 during the planning phases.
-If water rights changes are required, significant permitting may be 809 required during implementation.
+External permitting from regulatory agencies is not anticipated for this management action during the planning phases.
+If water rights changes are required, significant permitting may be required during implementation.

-- A preliminary feasibility review related to surface water management to reduce groundwater - 812 pumping will be included in the Pumping Management Actions Review to be completed by - 813 September 2022.
-A schedule for future actions will be developed based on the findings of the - 814 Pumping Management Actions review.
+A preliminary feasibility review related to surface water management to reduce groundwater pumping will be included in the Pumping Management Actions Review to be completed by September 2022.
+A schedule for future actions will be developed based on the findings of the Pumping Management Actions review.

-- 816 The following actions will be taken to implement this MA: - 817 Short-Term Goals (first 2 years of GSP implementation)
+The following actions will be taken to implement this MA:

+Short-Term Goals (first 2 years of GSP implementation)

 - Conduct more detailed evaluations, as needed, to advance potentially feasible alternatives, as identified in the Pumping Management Actions analyses. - Secure DWR grant funding to conduct more detailed evaluations. - Implement a pilot program of alternative Frenchman Lake/Reservoir operation, if determined to be potentially viable.
-This may include winter releases, modified timing of irrigation season releases, reservoir level management modifications, etc. - Long-Term Goals (to be implemented within 10 years of GSP implementation if determined to be feasible and beneficial) - Implement projects to improve use of surface water to meet farming and crop water demands and lessen reliance upon groundwater.
-This may include construction of additional on-farm storage facilities. - Implement a new operational scheme for Frenchman Lake/Reservoir and Little Last Chance Creek water deliveries to ranches with combined surface water and groundwater use. - Implement projects to use Lake Davis water to offset existing groundwater uses, and potential benefit other GSP goals for GDEs, etc. - Implement projects to increase the effective recharge to the deep aquifer (not shallow aquifer) Little Last Chance, Lake Davis, and other ephemeral / intermittent drainages on the northern and eastern side of the basin.
+This may include winter releases, modified timing of irrigation season releases, reservoir level management modifications, etc.

+Long-Term Goals (to be implemented within 10 years of GSP implementation if determined to be feasible and beneficial)

+- Implement projects to improve use of surface water to meet farming and crop water demands and lessen reliance upon groundwater.
+This may include construction of additional on-farm storage facilities. - Implement a new operational scheme for Frenchman Lake/Reservoir and Little Last Chance Creek water deliveries to ranches with combined surface water and groundwater use. - Implement projects to use Lake Davis water to offset existing groundwater uses, and potentially benefit other GSP goals for GDEs, etc. - Implement projects to increase the effective recharge to the deep aquifer (not shallow aquifer) Little Last Chance, Lake Davis, and other ephemeral/intermittent drainages on the northern and eastern side of the basin.

-- 838 Implementation of reoperation of surface water supplies will provide refined information on water - use that will be incorporated in the integrated model: this will improve estimates for current - water budget and will support the simulation of future water use scenarios.
-Such scenarios - could include increased storage capacity for droughts or winter releases to recharge the aquifer.
+Implementation of reoperation of surface water supplies will provide refined information on water use that will be incorporated in the integrated model: this will improve estimates for the current water budget and will support the simulation of future water use scenarios.
+Such scenarios could include increased storage capacity for droughts or winter releases to recharge the aquifer.

-843 Planning for this MA will include evaluating the water rights, who holds rights, times and 844 guantities of diversions in order to verify the reoperation is within the water rights.
+Planning for this MA will include evaluating the water rights, who holds rights, times, and quantities of diversions to verify the reoperation is within the water rights.

-846 At the time of GSP preparation, the costs and funding plan for this project have not been 847 estimated or developed.
+At the time of GSP preparation, the costs and funding plan for this project have not been estimated or developed.

-848 4.3.4 OFF-STREAM STORAGE
+4.3.4 Off-Stream Storage

-849 Increased off-stream surface water storage projects are a potential strategy to augment water 850 supply by diverting and storing surface water that would otherwise exit the SV Subbasin as runoff.
-This water, captured during the wet season and periods of increased surface runoff, 851 would be stored and then used during dry periods to supplement groundwater pumping or 852 853 surface water diversion that may cause seasonal depletions.
-Storage of this water can be achieved through the construction of small-scale reservoirs (e.g., agricultural ponds or site-854 specific ponds), or utilization of storage tanks or catchments.
-The stored water can be used to 855 856 supplement supply to agricultural operations, as well as domestic or municipal uses.
-A consideration for off-stream storage is to beware of potential off-stream ponding consequences.
-857 858 such as invasive species, and possible stranding of important species.
+Increased off-stream surface water storage projects are a potential strategy to augment water supply by diverting and storing surface water that would otherwise exit the SV Subbasin as runoff.
+This water, captured during the wet season and periods of increased surface runoff, would be stored, and then used during dry periods to supplement groundwater pumping or surface water diversion that may cause seasonal depletions.
+Storage of this water can be achieved through the construction of small-scale reservoirs (e.g., agricultural ponds or site-specific ponds), or utilization of storage tanks or catchments.
+The stored water can be used to supplement supply to agricultural operations, as well as domestic or municipal uses.
+A consideration for off-stream storage is to beware of potential off-stream ponding consequences, such as invasive species, and possible stranding of important species.
 In addition, impacts to critical habitats of diverting water to storage should also be considered.
-Through the water rights 859 permitting process, the amount diverted is ensured to not impact downstream human and 860
+Through the water rights permitting process, the amount diverted is ensured to not impact downstream human and ecological uses.

-861 ecological uses.